-To obtain the machine ID for a NetVault Backup machine:
+To obtain the machine ID for a NetVault machine:

-- 1 Start the NetVault Backup WebUI, and in the Navigation pane, click Manage Clients. - 2 In the NetVault Backup Clients table, select the client, and click Manage. - 3 On the View Clients page, note the machine ID exactly as it appears in the Client Summary table.
+- 1 Start the NetVault WebUI, and in the Navigation pane, click License Management. - 2 In the Client Details list, note the machine ID for the applicable server or client entry.

-Obtaining permanent license keys
+Obtaining a permanent license file

-To obtain permanent license keys for NetVault Backup:
+To obtain a permanent license file for NetVault:

-Submit the request using the on-line product licensing form at: https://support.quest.com/
+Submit the request using the on-line product licensing form at: https://support.guest.com/ i NOTE: The permanent license file for NetVault is tied to the Machine ID of the NetVault Server machine.
+While installing the license file, verify that you select the correct server for which the license was obtained.

-Installing product license keys
+Installing the product license file